efabless/openlane2/docs/source/reference/configuration.md

 * Outside the design directory, this is disabled for security reasons and the final path will continue to include the asterisk.
-* `refg::` will always return an array, even if only one element was found, for consistency.
+* As long as the value is a glob (i.e. has `*` or `?` characters,) `refg::` will always return an array, even if only one element was found, for consistency.
+  * If the value is not a glob, the return value is scalar.

 As shown below, `refg::$DESIGN_DIR/src/*.v` would find all files ending with `.v` in the `src` folder inside the design directory.